panva/jose/docs/functions/util_decode_protected_header.decodeProtectedHeader.md

 Decodes the Protected Header of a JWE/JWS/JWT token utilizing any JOSE serialization.

+This function is exported (as a named export) from the main `'jose'` module entry point as well as from its subpath export `'jose/decode/protected_header'`.

 #### Parameters

 | Name | Type | Description |